• Winter recipes

 • Add ¾ - 1 Cup of water and mix well.
 Continue to stir, in order to avoid burning at the bottom of the pan.
 Allow the mixture to cook for approximately 10 minutes in total.
 In between this, add sugar, black pepper and garam masala and mix well.

 • Garnish with chopped green chilies and chopped onion, followed by a generous drizzle of lemon juice on top while serving.
 Enjoy it hot.
-I served my Ghugni with Roti’s/ Phulka’s and some Pulao Rice.
+I served my Ghugni with Phulka’s and yellow Pulao rice .
 You may enjoy it just on its own.

 Notes